rikulo/rikulo-docs/docs/Getting_Started/Hello_World.md

 > Please refer to [here](Introduction.md) for installing Rikulo to your application.

+> If you prefer to define the user interfaces in a manner similar to authoring HTML/XML pages, please refer to [Rikulo UXL](../UXL).
+It compiles the user interface specified in XML into Dart code.

 ##The Dart Code

 Here is a simple "Hello World" application.